-If you are making a plan to visit Delhi for tourism purpose then our advice is that you should not do it.
-Delhi mausam is excessive hot and dry with hot wind called “loo” blowing throughout the day and night which makes venturing outside very tough or impossible.
+If you are making a plan for Delhi Tour Package then our advice is that you should not do it.
+Delhi weather is excessive hot and dry with hot wind called “loo” blowing throughout the day and night which makes venturing outside very tough or impossible.
 If you are in Delhi on a corporate assignment and want to explore Delhi in summer month then you should do the sightseeing in early part of the day as most monuments open at sunrise, you certainly should rest in the day time when sun shines brightest and can again resume the sightseeing after 5 in the evening, the sunset happens after7 pm in the summer giving you enough time to explore something of your choice.
 Do remember to carry a water bottle and cover your body while you tour Delhi during the summer months.
 In the day time you can explore some shopping malls of Delhi which have a controlled climate.

 Monsoon in Delhi: - The pre-monsoon activity starts in the month of june and proper monsoon sets in Delhi in July.
 The monsoon is characterized by days of incessant rains which even leads to very heavy water logging in parts of Delhi city, the perennial river Yamuna swells up during the monsoon months, though the maximum temperatures and minimum temperature drops a bit but the humidity rises to very uncomfortable height.
 The monsoon has phases, after a very active phase the rains may fizzle out leading to a very uncomfortable weather condition with a very high temperature and high humidity.
 The population of Delhi and the number of air conditioners make matters worse in Delhi.
 The Delhi area is lined with fruit trees one of then the black berry (Jamun) bears fruit in the monsoon months such is the quantity that streets under neath are all covered with crushed black berries.
 Monsoon is also not an ideal time to visit Delhi as the incessant rain may disrupt your travel plan more so the high humidity coupled with high temperature sure with bother you.